 Meanwhile, I need to get going on that five-string fiddle.
 It will take priority for the next month.
 Brian knows how to run the saw, so I will let him play with it, while I make a fiddle.

-2 Responses to “Sawmill Adventure”
+2 Replies to “Sawmill Adventure”

 Great article.
 Looks like you took on a beast and are winning.
 Not sure I would tackle it.
 Last time I did something like that, I ended up with a hernia :(… and the tree wasn’t near that big.
 Good luck with the rest of the wood and the next fiddle!

 Thanks!
 The only way to eat an elephant is one bite at a time, they say.
 We had a neighbor slice the “beast” up into smaller “servings” (still too big to safely move) but will have to elicit some help in “feeding” them into the saw, I’m afraid.
 Green maple is pretty heavy stuff.